TSX: RMX |OTCQX: RBYCF

 President, CEO, and Director

-Cautionary Statements regarding Forward-Looking Statements
+Cautionary Statement regarding Forward-Looking Statements and other Cautionary Notes

 SOURCE Rubicon Minerals Corporation